The Collective Voice of Ly$\alpha$ Emitters: Insights from JWST Stacked Spectroscopy: Spatially resolved properties of Ly emitters

 Based on the observed \OIII/\Hbeta and \OII/\Hbeta ratios, we find a clear decrease in metallicity (since O dominates the metal budget) with galactocentric radius, from $12+\log(\rm O/H)=7.76$–$7.84$ in the central regions (pixels 0,$\pm 1$) to $12+\log(\rm O/H)=7.49$–$7.69$ in the outskirts (see Tab.~\ref{tab:uv-dust}).
 We also estimate metallicities using the OHNO-based diagnostic from our photoionization models, explicitly accounting for the blending of \NeIII with \Hzeta, \Heta, and \HeIL, and recover the same radial trend as obtained with the $T_e$-based method (see Tab.~\ref{tab:uv-dust}).

 Another approach to estimate chemical abundances, relying on predictions from photoionization models, is using \textsc{HII-CHI-Mistry}\footnote{All versions of HII-CHI-Mistry are publicly available at \url{https://home.iaa.csic.es/~epm/HII-CHI-mistry.html}.} \citep[\textsc{HCm}][]{perezmontero2014, perezmontero2019, perezmontero2020}.
 In short, \textsc{HCm} estimates chemical abundances (namely 12+log(O/H) and log(N/O), and the ionizing conditions, log($U$)) from the predictions of a large set of photoionization models that account for the diversity of physical and chemical conditions in galaxies.
 We employed the optical version \textsc{HCm} v5.5 and, given the nature of the galaxies that constitute our sample, we relied on the predictions from \textsc{BPASS} models, assuming empirical relations derived from Extreme Emission Line Galaxies \citep[EELGs][]{perezmontero2021}.
 Under the assumption of no dust attenuation, the code yields 12+log(O/H) = $7.7-7.8$ across pixels (see Tab.~\ref{tab:uv-dust}), which is in agreement with our previous estimates.
 Additionally, \textsc{HCm} independently determines the N/O abundance.
 In our case, we found $-0.8<\log(\rm N/O)<-0.3$ (see Tab.~\ref{tab:uv-dust}) indicating high N/O in LAEs in agreement with the values reported in Sect.~\ref{sec:N2Ha-ratio}.
-This N/O enhancement is discussed in detail in Sect.~\ref{sec:Nenrich}.
+Similarly high N/O is found in galaxies that also show emission of \ion{N}{IV}] or \ion{N}{III}] \citep[see e.g.,][more complete refs. in Sect.~\ref{sec:Nenrich}]{isobe2025, zhu2026}.
+However, these lines are undetected in our stack.
+Based on the derived ionization parameter, metallicity, N/O abundance and the \CIII detection in our stack, we used NUVOLOSO to estimate the expected \CIII/\ion{N}{III}] ratio, obtaining \CIII/\ion{N}{III}]=15.
+This makes the \ion{N}{III}] undetectable given the sensitivity of the stack, and also implies the non-detectability of \ion{N}{IV}].
+A more detailed discussion of the N/O enhancement is reported in Sect.~\ref{sec:Nenrich}.

 Finally, if deriving the metallicity from \citet{sanders2025} calibrations using the \OIII/\Hbeta ratio, we find values of $12+\log(\rm O/H)$ that are systematically lower by $\sim 0.3$ dex than those inferred above from other diagnostics (see Tab~\ref{tab:uv-dust}).
-This is likely due to the fact that Sanders' calibrations do not account for the presence of states higher than $\rm O^{2+}$, while the robust detection of \HeIIL[4686] points to the need to account for higher ionized species \citep{perezmontero2017, perezdiaz2022}.
+This discrepancy can be partially explained by the fact that Sanders' calibrations do not account for the presence of states higher than $\rm O^{2+}$, while the robust detection of \HeIIL[4686] points to the need to account for higher ionized species \citep{perezmontero2017, perezdiaz2022}.